RequestNetwork/requestNetwork/packages/docs/docs/guides/3-API/4-api-encryption.md

 If you specify a Payer that is also using Request Portal API, they will be given access to the request as well.

-For other cases (Payer not using the API, thirdparty access), you can specify as many Public key as you want to the `stakeholders` field.
+For other cases (Payer not using the API, third party access), you can specify as many Public key as you want to the `stakeholders` field.
 To know more about the public key format, please refer to [this page](/TODO)

 ## Request decryption